Paul van Kempen: Career

 Van Kempen was music director in Oberhausen for 2 years.
 From 1934 to 1942, he was principal conductor of the Dresden Philharmonic.
-In 1942, he succeeded Herbert von Karajan as Kapellmeister in Aachen, serving through 1944.
+In 1942, he succeeded Herbert von Karajan as Kapellmeister in Aachen, serving until 1944.
 Several years after World War II, in 1953, Van Kempen became general music director of the city of Bremen.

 In 1949, Van Kempen returned to the Netherlands as principal conductor of the Netherlands Radio Philharmonic Orchestra, based in Hilversum.
-Moreover, his conducting activities during World War II made him a controversial figure in the Netherlands, such as conducting concerts for the Wehrmacht.
+However, his conducting activities during World War II, such as conducting concerts for the Wehrmacht, made him a controversial figure in the Netherlands.
 On one occasion, in 1951, Van Kempen was engaged as a substitute conductor at the Concertgebouw Orchestra in place of the ill Eduard van Beinum.
 During the first night, audience members protested strongly, but the concert took place.
 On the second night, the audience disruptions were so severe that 62 musicians left the stage and refused to continue.

 Van Kempen recordings included the Beethoven Symphonies Nos.
 3, 7 and 8 with the Berlin Philharmonic, Nos 2 and 5 with the Dresden Philharmonic, the five Beethoven piano concertos with Wilhelm Kempff and the Berlin P.O., and the Tchaikovsky Symphonies Nos.
 5 and 6 with Amsterdam Royal Concertgebouw.
 He conducted the Orchestre des Concerts Lamoureux on an EPIC recording, LC 3349, year unknown, of Rossini: William Tell Overture and Barber Of Seville Overture, and Donizetti: Daughter of the Regiment Overture.
 On the same recording he also conducted the Concertgebouw Orchestra of Amsterdam on Tchaikovsky: Marche slave, Op.31, Strauss, Sr: Radetsky March, Op.
 228, and Schubert: Marche militaire in D Major, Op.
 51, No. 1.

 He recorded von Weber's Oberon Overture with the Radio-Philharmonische Orchester Hilvesum in 1953 on Philips S06003 R.